 At first, inserting the catheter into your child’s urethra may seem scary for both you and your child.
-But you will have help from your child’s health care team.
+But you will have help from your child’s healthcare team.
 They will teach you how to perform CIC.
-And as your child becomes more independent, he or she can begin to help with CICs.
+And as your child becomes more independent, he or she can start to help with CICs.
 Start by letting your child wash his or her hands and gather the catheter and other supplies.
-When your child feels ready, the health care provider can teach him or her how to do CIC.
+When your child feels ready, the healthcare provider can teach him or her how to do CIC.

 Do CIC as often as instructed.
 Do not wake your child during sleeping hours to do CIC unless you are instructed to do so.
 For your child, do CIC every 3 to 4 hours.

 Catheters are made of soft, flexible plastic.
 They come in many shapes and sizes.
 Some are disposable and are used once and thrown away.
 Others may be used multiple times if cleaned properly.
 Your child’s healthcare provider will choose the best catheter for your child.
 If your child uses reusable catheters, ask how often they should be replaced.
 Follow the healthcare provider’s instructions carefully.